TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

    * const_ - A constant value required by some action_ and nargs_ selections.

-   * default_ - The value produced if the argument is absent from the command line.
+   * default_ - The value produced if the argument is absent kutoka the command line.

    * type_ - The type to which the command-line argument should be converted.